Ipswich Street line: Streetcar line

 On June 13, 1925, the Ipswich Street line was cut back from Park Street to Massachusetts.
 It was the last service to run on Boylston Street between Copley Square and Massachusetts; a Bowdoin Square–Fenway bus route ran in its stead.
 In March 1926, the Huntington Avenue and Ipswich lines swapped western terminals, with Ipswich Street cars running to Cypress Street.
 This change restored a one-seat ride from Chestnut Hill to downtown Boston, which had been lost from the 1925 change.

 As construction of the Worcester Turnpike progressed eastward, the B&W was replaced by buses on June 11, 1932.
-That November, the Ipswich Street line was cut back to Brookline Village; the Huntington Avenue line took over the Cypress Street branch until 1934, and buses operated between to Chestnut Hill.
-In March 1933, the Ipswich Street line was further cut to a shuttle service, with two Type 5 streetcars running between Audubon Road and Massachusetts; a replacement bus route began operation on Brookline Avenue.
+On November 26, 1932, the Ipswich Street line was cut back to Brookline Village, while buses operated between Brookline Village and Chestnut Hill.
+The Huntington Avenue line took over the Cypress Street branch until 1934.
+On March 20, 1933, bus service began running on Brookline Avenue between Brookline Village and Kenmore Square.
+That June, the Ipswich Street line was further cut to a shuttle service, with two Type 5 streetcars running between Audubon Road and Massachusetts.
 On July 14, 1934, the shuttle service was converted to buses, ending streetcar service on the Ipswich Street line.